Azure-Samples/frontdoor-appservice-vnet-terraform/README.md

 - ...

 ### Quickstart
-There are [different ways](https://www.terraform.io/docs/providers/azurerm/guides/service_principal_client_secret.html) to authenticate with the Azure provider from Terraform.
-This example uses a Service Principal to authenticate.
+There are [different ways](https://www.terraform.io/docs/providers/azurerm/guides/service_principal_client_secret.html) to authenticate with the Azure provider via Terraform.
+This example uses a Service Principal with a Client Secret to authenticate.

 1. git clone [repository clone url]
 2. cd [respository name]